-4. Conclusions
+4 Conclusions

-The IPU, its achievements as well as its reputation in international relations have changed significantly throughout its 120 years' history.
-From a commensurable influence and input into the shaping of world institutions at the beginning of the last century, through a time of relative oblivion up to the 1970s, when the IPU has started with new vigor to revitalize its own work and outside relevance.
-Yet, throughout history, it officially declined to take on the role of world parliament or to support such a body being set up independently.
-It prefers to pertinaciously pursue the goal of becoming the parliamentary dimension to the United Nations, a representation of national parliaments, rather than the global representation of citizens.
-Nevertheless, the label "parliamentary dimension" to the UN has further pushed the Union's image, though not far enough to carry political weight.
+The IPU, its achievements and its reputation in international relations have changed significantly throughout its 120-year history.
+From a commensurable influence and input into the shaping of world institutions at the beginning of the last century, through a time of relative oblivion up to the 1970s, when the IPU started with new vigour to revitalize its own work and external relevance.
+Yet, throughout history it officially declined to take on the role of world parliament or to support such a body being set up independently.
+It prefers pertinaciously to pursue the goal of becoming the parliamentary dimension to the United Nations, a representation of national parliaments, rather than the global representation of citizens.
+Nevertheless, the label 'parliamentary dimension' to the UN has further pushed the Union's image, though not far enough to carry political weight.

 With regard to internal democracy of the IPU, the picture is mixed.
 Whereas the indicator appointment scores well overall, democracy at the national level does less.
 Input legitimacy nowadays is largely absent, and participation meets the same fate, apart from the IPU's strong policy on women.
-The results for control are mixed, and for inter-state democracy actually cannot be examined.
+The results for control are mixed, and for interstate democracy actually cannot be examined.
 Measured by reference to inner-IPU criteria, different principles (sovereign equality, weighted voting and representation, gender equality, mechanism to ensure presence) testify to a balanced approach towards inner-IPU democracy.
 The criterion of supranationalism scores close to zero, as does the criterion of power limitation, though power is absent within the IPU anyway.
-Human rights comes of well, given the focus of the IPU on human rights and especially the work of its Committee on the Human Rights of Parliamentarians.
-Finally, output legitimacy, again delivers a mixed picture.
-This first result, however, might be fine-tuned by future research.
+Human rights come off well, given the focus of the IPU on human rights and especially the work of its Committee on the Human

+Rights of Parliamentarians.
+Finally, output legitimacy again delivers a mixed picture.
+However, this first result might be fine-tuned by future research